 USDT, also referred to as Tether, is the most widely used stablecoin by far.
 It is available on a variety of blockchains, most notably Ethereum.
 Tether uses physical assets to back their stablecoins, meaning for every 1 USDT, there is $1 USD in a Tether reserve.
 Tether also offers many different stablecoins pegged to fiat currencies other than USD, such as euros (EURT), offshore Chinese yuans (CNHT), and even gold (XAUT).

 The process for redeeming your Tether for physical assets requires a KYC validation through their services.
 For this reason, in addition to the Tether reserve mentioned previously, Tether is not considered a completely decentralized stablecoin.
-All Tether stablecoins are completely dependent upon the physical assets that they’re tied to, which are governed by a centralized entity.
-This raises concerns, such as the ability for Tether to be hacked as it’s been in the past.
-It also means that the users who rely on Tether for their asset-backed tokens must have faith that Tether actually has those physical assets.
+All Tether stablecoins are dependent upon the physical assets that they’re tied to, which are governed by a centralized entity.

 USDC (Centre)